SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `GenericTrapezoid`

 Note that performance overload information (Jacobians etc.) are not used in this mode.
+This can control autodifferentiation of the Jacobian as well.
 For more information on specifying the nonlinear solver, see [the manual page on solver specification](../features/linear_nonlinear.html).

 Additionally, the following methods have extra differentiation controls: